Lam-Big-Water/English/scripts.md

 I'm sorry to ever bring them up.

-I' sorry, too.
+I'm sorry, too.

 I'll tell you one thing, Ray.

 I'll never bother you on this subject again.
 I promise.

 Okay, let's just forget I ever said anything, all right?

 Come on, Deb.

 Your plane leaves in two hours.
 You haven't even packed yet.

 Oh, God Look, I'm sorry.